rollover the hotspots to check the conditions

-that hails from South Africa.
+The Boerboel is a mastiff-type dog that hails from South Africa.
 Its name translates to “farm dog.”
 The Boerboel is a cross between native African dogs and those that were brought to Africa by Dutch, French and British settlers.
 In fact, the breed may trace back to Jan van Riebeeck, who brought his dog with him for protection when he founded Cape Town.
 He then crossed his dog with other native dogs, possibly resulting in the large breed today known as the Boerboel.

-as standard.
-Which means if your Boerboel inherits anything more than a large frame, you’re protected
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
+Which means if your Boerboel inherits anything more than a love for the outdoors, you’re protected.